abullard1/Blender-Laboratory-3D-Art/README.md

 # Blender-Laboratory-3D-Art
-Showcase of a little 3D laboratory scene that I made in Blender a while back.
+Showcase of a little 3D laboratory scene that I made in Blender and Substance Painter a while back.

 ## Preview
 <p align="left">